MTG/freesound/_docs/api/source/resources.rst

 ---

 This resource returns a list of similar sounds according to a given sound example (which is also returned as the first of the list).
-``preset`` parameter can be set to indicate which kind of similarity measure must be used when computing the distance.
+``preset`` parameter can be set to indicate which kind of similarity measure must be used when computing the distance (for the moment only ``lowlevel`` is available.).

 Request
 '''''''